The Third Party Litigation Funding Law Review: Portugal

 In other words, arbitration's already fertile terrain for conflicts of interest becomes even more prone to problems of this kind when you add a third party funder to the equation.

 Arbitrators' independence and impartiality is regulated in Portugal.
 Firstly, arbitral tribunals are acknowledged by the Portuguese Constitution, which means that arbitrators are comparable to judges and must comply with similar duties of independence and impartiality.
 Secondly, Article 9, Paragraph 4 of the Portuguese Law on Voluntary Arbitration3 imposes duties on arbitrators, who must remain neutral (i.e., not be biased in any way) towards the parties, their lawyers, the dispute itself and, where the dispute is decided by more than one arbitrator, the arbitrator's co-arbitrators.
-Thirdly, as the concepts of independence and impartiality are not legally defined, guidance should be sought from general soft law and the International Bar Association (IBA) Guidelines on Conflicts of Interest, which play a significant role together with internal rules and guidelines published by arbitral associations and institutions.4
+Thirdly, as the concepts of independence and impartiality are not legally defined, guidance should be sought from general soft law and the International Bar Association (IBA) Guidelines on Conflicts of Interest, which play a significant role together with internal rules and guidelines published by arbitral associations and institutions.

-The duty of disclosure incumbent on all parties is also relevant in relation to a party's ability to pay adverse costs, and may lead the arbitral tribunal to order the party concerned to pay security for costs.
+Finally, the duty of disclosure incumbent on all parties is also relevant in relation to a party's ability to pay adverse costs, and may lead the arbitral tribunal to order the party concerned to pay security for costs.

 iii Third party funding and national judicial courts